-34. Lease - U. T. Austin: Authorization to lease approximately 16,893 rentable square feet of space located at 3102 Oak Lawn Avenue, Dallas, TX, from Turtle Creek Property Owner 1, L.P., a Delaware limited partnership, for future programmed expansion, including use by the McCombs School of Business Texas MBA at Dallas/Fort Worth space located at 3102 Oak Lawn Avenue, Dallas, TX, from Turtle Creek Property Owner 1, L.P., a Delaware limited partnership, for future programmed expansion, including use by the McCombs School of Business Texas MBA at
+- 34. Lease U. T. Austin: Authorization to lease approximately 16,893 rentable square feet of space located at 3102 Oak Lawn Avenue, Dallas, TX, from Turtle Creek Property Owner 1, L.P., a Delaware limited partnership, for future programmed expansion, including use by the McCombs School of Business Texas MBA at Dallas/Fort Worth - Description: Lease of approximately 16,893 rentable square feet of space located at 3102 Oak Lawn Avenue, Dallas, Texas, from Turtle Creek Property Owner 1, L.P., a Delaware limited partnership, for future programmed expansion, including use by the McCombs School of Business Texas MBA at Dallas/Fort Worth. - Lessor: Turtle Creek Property Owner 1, L.P., a Delaware limited partnership - Term: Eighty-eight months, which consists of a seven-year term plus four months with abated rent.
+There will be two renewal options of five years each at then fair market value.
+There will also be an option to terminate early after 62 months of the term with 12 months' notice and the payment for unamortized costs and six months' rent.
+The estimated penalty for early termination is \$940,559.